 Study Abroad Scholarships

-The Education Abroad Network awards thousands of dollars each year in scholarships to participating students each year.
-In addition there are are scholarship opprtunities available through several host universities and external organisations.
+The Education Abroad Network awards thousands of dollars each year in scholarships to participating students.
+In addition, there are are scholarship opprtunities available through several host universities and external organisations.

 In addition to the current financial aid you receive, you may want to consider one of our many scholarships.
 Each year we award thousands of scholarship dollars to qualfied program participants.
-Most awards range from $500 - $1,000, and we have many categories including need-based, merit-based and travel grants.
-In recent semesters, 100% of qualifying applicants have been awarded scholarships.
+Awards range from $500 - $5,000, and we have categories including need-based and merit-based.

 University of New South Wales Scholarships (Australia)

-The University of New South Wales offers need-based scholarships for qualified students ï» from Europe or North America spending a full semester at the university.
-Merit-based scholarships are also available for full-year students after the completion of their first semester at UNSW.
-For more information and application materials, please visit the link above.
+The University of New South Wales also offers need-based scholarships for qualified students from Europe or North America spending a full semester at the university.
+For more information and application materials, please visit the UNSW study abroad scholarships webpage.